thedatabuddy/virtualmouse/README.md

 2)Run the code (After installing all necessary libraries (OpenCV3, pynput, numpy, wxpython))

-3)Run the program, Grant camera permissions if any
+3)Run the program, grant camera permissions if any

 4)Move your fingers around and have fun!